HMS Leviathan: Other uses

 HMS Leviathan was also the subject of John Winton's 1967 novel of the same name, concerning a troubled aircraft carrier and its new executive officer.
 The novel details the trials and tribulations of Commander Bob Markready who tries to inspire his sailors and airmen alike to get the warship back on track.
 He is let down by air staff, his captain, and the British Admiralty.
 Very few of his colleagues appreciate the work put in by him and his achievements.
-At the end, he is quite unceremoniously transferred from the ship and posted as a naval attache in Washington, D.C.
+At the end, he is quite unceremoniously transferred from the ship and posted as a naval attaché in Washington, D.C.